Joint Support: Complete Guide (2026)

 3. Types of Joint Support: Equipment, Exercise & Habits

-3.1 External Support: Braces, Orthotics & Aids
+3.1 External Support: Braces, Orthotics & Heat

 3.2 Exercise: Strong Muscles, Happier Joints